 There is very limited space for equipment storage, and you must remove your equipment immediately following your performance.
 In addition, absolutely no playing will be allowed in the storage rooms.
 Cases and equipment must be kept out of hallways due to fire regulations.

 We take every possible precaution to ensure the safety and security of your equipment.
 Theft has not been a problem in the past, nor do we anticipate it being so in the future.
 However, the festival does not assume any responsibility for lost or stolen equipment.

 Entry fees are $175 per ensemble (combo or band).
 Additional entries from the same school will be $150 each.
 Entry fees or vouchers must be in our hands before your group will be allowed to compete.
 Checks may be made out to Drury University.
 Please indicate on the entry form if you need an invoice sent to your business office for the festival entry fee.
 Please check this with your business office before submitting the registration form.

 NO refunds will be made to bands who cancel after the entry deadline for any reason.

-Loading and unloading of busses for groups performing in Clara Thompson Hall will take place in front of Clara Thompson Hall on Benton St. Groups performing in the Findlay Student Center must unload at the circle drive on Drury Lane.
-All busses must part in lot 7 on the Drury University campus (located to the east of Summit St.)-the spaces in front of Clara Thompson and in the circle drive are for loading and unloading only.
+Loading and unloading of buses for groups performing in Clara Thompson Hall will take place in front of Clara Thompson Hall on Benton St. Groups performing in the Findlay Student Center must unload at the circle drive on Drury Lane.
+All buses must park in lot 7 on the Drury University campus (located to the east of Summit St.)-the spaces in front of Clara Thompson and in the circle drive are for loading and unloading only.
 Overflow parking will be available if necessary - information will be available on-site the day of the festival.